Product Designer @ Creative Resilient Youth:

 HMW

-Design a flexible, process-oriented creative community for youths to reflect, share, connect with like-minded individuals as part of their healing journey?
+Design a process-oriented creative arts community for teens to reflect and express as part of their healing journey?

-Adding energy to CRY’s green, and building association to healing
+Adding energy to CRY’s legacy green, and building association to healing

 I designed and facilitate a brand workshop to engage co-designers in discussion about the platform’s brand traits, color, and typography.